gkotian/gkotian.github.io/travels/_posts/2010-02-16-cambodia-the-kingdom-of-wonder.md

 categories:
 - Cambodia
 - Thailand
-excerpt: In the evening, I picked up my bags from Tomi's place, thanked him for being such a gracious host and said goodbye.
-I hadn't managed to find anyone to host me for tonight and it was also too late to start my journey to Cambodia now
 ---

 In the evening, I picked up my bags from Tomi's place, thanked him for being